kelvinnkkcc1717/Financial-market-response-to-external-shocks/README.md

-# Financial Market Response to External Shocks
+# Market Shock Response

-This is an ongoing independent project exploring financial markets as dynamical systems.

-The project studies how market returns and volatility respond to major external shocks and investigates whether the subsequent behaviour can be described using simple response and relaxation models inspired by statistical physics.
+This project studies how stock markets respond to major external shocks.

-The analysis uses historical market data and Python.

-## Tools

-Python, NumPy, Pandas, Matplotlib, SciPy and yfinance.

-## Status

-Ongoing independent study.
+The analysis uses daily data for the NIFTY50, S&P 500 and FTSE100 from 2015 to 2024.
+Selected events include earthquakes, hurricanes, wildfires, a heatwave and the COVID-19 pandemic.

+For each event, the analysis looks at:

+- daily log returns
+- abnormal returns
+- cumulative abnormal returns (CAR)
+- short-term volatility
+- volatility amplification
+- post-event volatility relaxation

+The last part is an exploratory physics-inspired approach in which post-event volatility is fitted with an exponential relaxation model.

+This is a data-analysis project and not a stock-prediction or trading model.